geeknoid/Undertaker/README.md

 * **Enum Members and Const Values**.
 Undertaker cannot detect unused enum members or const values.

+## False Positives

 Undertaker tries really hard not to produce any false positives (i.e. claiming code is dead when it really isn't).
 But ultimately, the tool may get fooled by uses of reflection:

 * Dynamically-loaded assemblies
 * Individual members only accessed via reflection

-Not identifying all root assemblies, and the above two uses of reflection can lead to false positives.
+These two uses of reflection, along with not listing all root assemblies, can lead to false positives.

 ## Ideas